growr-xyz/growr-documentation/flows/A-Summary-2-Participants.md

 **Risk Reviewers** are employed by a Risk Assesor (or the protocol itself) to review a loan application and interview the Borrower in order to generate additional confirmation or vouching credentials used to endorse her/him.
 The Credit Risk Reviewers could also participate in the protocol as individual Credential Issuers.
 ## Payment Processor
 Payment Processors facilitates the payment processes in the protocol by providing different off-chain payment services.
-The settle the payments between:
+They settle the payments between:
 - Borrowers and Lenders
 - Lenders and Liquidity Providers
 For more information, see [Payments section](./E-Payments.md).